gabrielaalfaro07/Europe-Travel-Website-html-css-js/README.md

 ## Deployment Steps

-1. Dockerize the website.
+1. Clone the website repository and deploy the website locally within a Docker container, then upload the image to Google Cloud.
+2. Ensure the website is publicly accessible by setting up a Kubernetes Deployment and Service, and connecting it through a Load Balancer.

-2. Push the Docker image to Google Container Registry.
+3. Push the Docker image to Google Container Registry.

-3. Deploy the website using GKE and expose it via a Load Balancer.
+4. Deploy the website using GKE and expose it via a Load Balancer.

 ## Authors